simphony/docs/docs/developers/wrappers.md

 as the base graph for the SimPhoNy wrapper object.
 ```

-The goal of the SimPhoNy wrapper API is to facilitate this task to
-the developer.

-## Dynamic perspective
+## API Overview

-The dynamic view on the SimPhoNy's wrapper API offers an insight on how the
-interactions between the user and the session object translate into calls to
-the methods of the wrapper object.
-The diagram below illustrates the
+The [flowchart](https://en.wikipedia.org/wiki/Flowchart) below illustrates the
-**lifecycle** of a session connected to a wrapper object: from its creation
+**lifecycle** of a session connected to a wrapper object: from its creation to
-to the moment it is closed.
+the moment it is closed.

+A sequence of method calls is executed as a
+consequence of each possible action the user can take.
+Each sequence is
+represented using a different color, and the action that triggers it is written
+next to its accompanying arrow, that points to the first method call in the
+sequence.

 <figure style="display: table; text-align:center; margin-left: auto; margin-right:auto">